Chris Adler

-Christopher James Adler (born November 23, 1972) is an American musician, best known as the founder and longtime drummer of heavy metal band Lamb of God from 1994 to 2019, and of Megadeth from 2015 to 2016.
+Christopher James Adler (born November 23, 1972) is an American musician, best known as a founding member and the longtime drummer of heavy metal band Lamb of God from 1994 to 2019.

-Adler played drums on Megadeth's fifteenth album, Dystopia, and performed some touring dates in support of that album, as well as the touring and creative obligations with Lamb of God.
-Adler played in several local bands including Calibra, Jettison Charlie, Grouser and Darker Days before founding Lamb of God in 1994.
-He is also a former member of the glam metal band Nitro.

-Adler is well recognized for his open-handed technique, his use of the heel-toe technique, and his unusual approach to the drum kit as a left handed player on a right handed kit.
+He was also a Grammy Award winning member of Megadeth from 2015 to 2016, appearing on their fifteenth album, Dystopia.

 Early life and influences

-Adler attended Bishop Ireton High School in Alexandria, Virginia; He attended college at Virginia Commonwealth University in Richmond, Virginia where he met former bandmates John Campbell and Mark Morton.
-His influences include former Wrathchild America and current Godsmack drummer Shannon Larkin, and Stewart Copeland of The Police.
+His influences include former Wrathchild America and former Godsmack drummer Shannon Larkin, and Stewart Copeland of The Police.
 Other influences are John Bonham, Dave Lombardo, Gar Samuelson, Lars Ulrich, Billy Cobham, and Gene Hoglan.

-According to DRUM!
-Magazine, Adler describes his first drum kit as a disaster:
+In an interview with DRUM! magazine, Adler describes his first drum kit as a disaster:

 "The bass drum legs were different lengths so they wouldn't touch the ground at the same time.
 Every time I would hit it, it would wobble from left to right.
 The cymbal stands were duct taped together, and I think after two or three times playing the kit, the pedalboard actually broke in half because it was made of that crappy old fake metal."